nmattei/cmps3160/syllabus.md

 * **Lecture Times:** MWF 9:00 - 9:50
 * **Room:** Stanley Thomas 302
 * **Office:** Paul Hall 306
-* **Office Hours:** Monday & Thursday 2:30-3:30, and by appointment.
+* **Office Hours:** Monday & Tuesday 2:30-3:30, and by appointment.
 Send an email at rfaust1 at tulane.edu with CMPS 3160 in the subject if you are an undergraduate student or CMPS 6160 if you are a graduate student.
 * **Webpage:** [https://nmattei.github.io/cmps3160/](https://nmattei.github.io/cmps3160/)
 * **GitHub:** [https://github.com/nmattei/cmps3160](https://github.com/nmattei/cmps3160)